-The gutters are attached to one or more downspouts that carry water to the ground.
+The gutters are attached to one or more downspouts which carry water to the ground.
 Downspouts are usually placed near a corner of a house at the steepest angle to allow runoff.
 They are designed to keep water away from the side of the house.

 The enclosed downspout can connect to a drain pipe that allows the water to flow into your garden or an underground piping system that can be used to recycle the water.
 The recycled water is usually “gray water” used for washing, not drinking.

-The major purpose of gutters is to permit continual water runoff to the downspouts during hail storms and heavy rains.
+The major purpose of gutters is to permit continual water runoff to the downspouts during hailstorms and heavy rains.
 You do not want standing water on the roof or under the eaves next to the walls of the house.

-Good runoff will help to prevent the build up of moss or mildew on your roof or under the eaves where the roof and house walls meet.
+Good runoff will help to prevent the build-up of moss or mildew on your roof or under the eaves where the roof and house walls meet.

 Gutters are made from several materials but aluminum and vinyl are the most common.
 Square-line or half-rounded gutters provide good runoff.
 They can be painted or purchased in colors that complement your architecture.

 Your gutters should always be installed by professionals with the safety equipment necessary for roof access.
-At Quality Gutter Systems, we install popular straight face seamless gutters with a square profile.
+At Quality Gutter Systems, we install many popular gutter systems.
+All gutters must be kept free of debris to allow for water runoff.

-We also install the OGEE or rounded “S” design gutters
+- OGEE or rounded “S” design gutters

-We also install leaf screens and the LeafLock(r) system to keep leaves, twigs and other debris from clogging the gutters.
-All gutters must be free of debris to allow for water runoff.
+- Leaf screens and the LeafLockⓇ system keep leaves, twigs and other debris from clogging the gutters